mbergevoet/real-time-web-2021/README.md

 ## Will haves but won't this time around

-- [ ] Coole afbeeldingen voor vechters
+- [ ] Coole afbeeldingen/sprites voor vechters
-- [ ] Een gevecht kunnen joinen met een roomcode

 # Schetsen